joonasy/rebirth/docs/css/naming-conventions.md

 ### ComponentName--modifierName

+**Use only single modifier per component and extend it with chainable modifiers**

-A component modifier (or component modifier) is a class that modifies the presentation of the base component in some form (e.g., for a certain configuration of the component).
+A component modifier is a class that modifies the presentation of the base component in some form (e.g., for a certain configuration of the component).
 Component modifiers also modify their descendants by nesting, however if descendants need altering modifiers then modify the descendants directly. modifier names must be written in camelCase and be separated from the component name by two hyphens.
 The class should be included in the HTML in addition to the base component class.

 ```css
 /* Core button component */